Access to Resources

 Food and Drink

 Drinks with lids are permitted, but food is not permitted.
 Please do not leave trash behind.
 Recycling bins are next to the elevators on each floor.

-The internal drives are regularly erased.
+The internal drives are regularly erased every week.

 Users should bring USB flash drives, portable hard drives, DVDs, or be prepared to send files over the network for storage.
 Files may be deleted from the workstation’s hard drive at any time after the completion of The Digital Media Commons and its staff are not liable for any loss, damage or expense sustained by any user due to the use of the library services, equipment, software, advice or information.

 As a USF student, you have access to a private cloud drive that is attached to your account.